 An opportunity for the student to do advanced work in the discipline of his/her choice, culminating in a related project.
 Prerequisites: permission of instructor and Art Department Chair.
 Cr 1 to 6.

 An opportunity for the student who has demonstrated competence in a specific area of study to work independently with scheduled tutoring from a faculty member of the student's choice.
 Prerequisites: permission of instructor and Art Department Chair.
 Cr 1 to 6.

 ART 412 Topics in Studio Art

 A course on a selected topic in the studio arts.
 To be offered at least once each year.
 Prerequisite: permission of the instructor.
 Cr 3.

 ART 420 Advanced Studio in Digital Art I

 Students will work with the instructor to develop a digital art project based upon their interests and goals as a digital artist.
 Aesthetic, theoretical, and historical issues related to digital art and electronic media will be discussed.
 Prerequisites: ART 221 and at least one 300-level digital art course.
 Cr 3.

 ART 421 Advanced Studio in Digital Art II

 Students will further refine the skills acquired in Advanced Studio in Digital Art I. A semester-long capstone experience will be designed and completed by each student.
+Course may be repeated twice for credit.
 Prerequisite: ART 420.
 Cr 3.

 ART 431 Advanced Ceramics I